 It's a long, narrow and often traffic-choked road to the Witterings from Chichester, but that's what gives this Sussex beach its remote feel.
-The fine, open stretch of sand, overlooking the Solent and Chichester harbour, is spotlessly clean and at low tide there are pools for paddling.
+The beautiful, open stretch of sand, overlooking the Solent and Chichester harbour, is spotlessly clean and at low tide, there are pools for paddling.
 Out on the water, acrobatic windsurfers sweep past.
 From the far western end, you can cross a narrow ridge to East Head, a lovely and remote sand-dune spit at the mouth of the harbour.
 Get there early to avoid the queues and bag a parking spot.

 9. Botany Bay

 This is the most northerly of Broadstairs's beaches, and perhaps the prettiest – a 660ft curve of sand backed by white cliffs, with chalk stacks, rock pools and safe swimming.
-At low tide you can walk to Joss Bay, Kent's best surf beach.
+At low tide, you can walk to Joss Bay, Kent's best surf beach.

 The wooden bridge leading from the picturesque village of Walberswick to the beach is always crammed with children clutching crabbing lines and plastic buckets.
-Clamber over the ridge of dunes into the magical light of the Suffolk coast and you'll understand why so many artists are drawn to paint this long and empty stretch of sandy beach.
+Clamber over the ridge of dunes into the magical light of the Suffolk coast, and you'll understand why so many artists are drawn to paint this long and empty stretch of sandy beach.

 You don't know the meaning of "big sky" until you cross the wooden boards through the dunes and tip out on to this vast stretch of sand, midway along the north Norfolk coast.
-You can lay out your beach towels here or walk east on a path through the pine woods to the slightly more sheltered beach at neighbouring Wells-next-the-Sea.
+You can layout your beach towels here or walk east on a path through the pine woods to the slightly more sheltered beach at neighbouring Wells-next-the-Sea.
 In high summer it's easier to park at Wells and walk the other way.
 In any case, take a windbreak – and watch out for the caprices of the incoming tide.

-Set against a backdrop of grassy cliffs, where the wide sweep of beach from Whitby ends, this stretch is quieter and prettier than its famous neighbour.
+Set against a backdrop of grassy cliffs, where the broad sweep of beach from Whitby ends, this stretch is quieter and prettier than its famous neighbour.
 Children play in the little becks that flow across the sand and ducks waddle across the green in charming Sandsend village.
 This is a great place for fossil hunting at low tide.

-The monumental dunes here are classified as a Site of Special Scientific Interest and from their tops there are views of the Cumbrian mountains – and even Blackpool Tower on a clear day.
-Footpaths lead through the pinewoods behind to a red squirrel reserve (this is one of the last outposts in Britain), and on the vast expanse of beach you can sometimes spot prehistoric human and animal footprints.
+The monumental dunes here are classified as a Site of Special Scientific Interest, and from their tops, there are views of the Cumbrian mountains – and even Blackpool Tower on a clear day.
+Footpaths lead through the pinewoods behind to a red squirrel reserve (this is one of the last outposts in Britain), and on the vast expanse of beach, you can sometimes spot prehistoric human and animal footprints.
 The sunsets are spectacular.
 Read our guide to a walk along the Formby coast.